ott-jax/ott/docs/geometry.rst

 Gaussian mixtures, as proposed in [#]_ and revisited in [#]_.

-To be useful with Sinkhorn solvers, `Geometries` typically need to provide an `epsilon` regularization paramter.
-We propose either to set that value or to implement an annealing scheduler.
+To be useful with Sinkhorn solvers, `Geometries` typically need to provide an `epsilon` regularization parameter.
+We propose either to set that value once for all, or implement an annealing scheduler.

 Geometries
 ----------